Frequently Asked Questions

 Absolutely.
-If you’d like to come and browse our selection of products, we’re located in Northeast Ohio in downtown Amherst.
+If you’d like to come and browse our selection of products, we’re located in Northeast Ohio in Vermilion.
 Our address is:

 Vintage Wire and Supply, 2813 Liberty Ave, Vermilion, OH 44089.
 Please call for our store hours before coming: 440-963-9217

 If you’d like to pick-up your order at our retail store location, we recommend you follow the below steps to avoid delays: